Loading...

 Te matauranga o waho

-At East Otago High School students in the junior school, Years 7 – 10, experience all of the Essential Learning Areas including the core subjects of English, Mathematics, Science and Social Studies.
-This prepares them for life in the senior school where they will have the opportunity to specialise, preparing them for tertiary education or a place in the work force.
+At East Otago High School students in the junior school, Years 7-8, experience all of the Essential Learning Areas including the core subjects of English, Mathematics, Science and Social Studies.
+This prepares them for life in the senior school where they will have the opportunity to specialise, preparing them for tertiary education or a place in the workforce.

-East Otago High School prides itself on the wide range of subjects it offers and is always happy to discuss individual pathways for students.
+East Otago High School prides itself on its wide range of subjects and is always happy to discuss individual pathways for students

 Find out more information about each department below.

 The Mathematics Department offers inspiring, comprehensive, dynamic, practical courses catering for the individual needs of all students.
-The Year 7 – 10 courses cover Number, Algebra, Measurement, Geometry, Statistics and Probability, giving the students a wide grounding in all topics.
+The Year 7–10 courses cover Number, Algebra, Measurement, Geometry, Statistics and Probability, giving the students a wide grounding in all topics.
+In Years 9-10 students are given options of which Maths topics they would like to learn about, such as maths in the future, engineering, and maths computers and logic.
+Check out the Junior Curriculum booklet for more details.

-In Year 11 all students, in consultation with parents and teachers, opt into a course of mathematics according to their ability level – we offer two different courses: a foundation course that is designed to give students practical and relevant mathematical skills for everyday use at home or in the workplace, and a higher level course involving algebra and problem solving for those intending to continue Math’s into Year 12.
+In Year 11 all students, in consultation with parents and teachers, opt into a course in mathematics according to their ability level – we offer two different courses: a foundation course that is designed to give students practical and relevant mathematical skills for everyday use at home or in the workplace and the aim is to pass the Numeracy NCEA pre-requisites and a higher level course involving algebra and problem solving for those intending to continue Maths into Year 12.

 Right throughout the school the student’s progress is tracked and specific needs are identified.
-Support is offered in a number of ways: student support personnel, differentiated learning tasks, computer programs, and tutorials if required.
+Support is offered in several ways: student support personnel, differentiated learning tasks, computer programs, and tutorials if required.
 The department encourages students to engage and progress to the best of their abilities.

 We aim to promote excellence in knowledge, understandings, skills, and attitudes needed to maintain and enhance personal health and physical development.